rajatarun/TaskWeave/README.md

-Here’s a README.md for your project TaskWeave, structured for clarity and collaboration:

-⸻

 🧠 TaskWeave

 TaskWeave is a dynamic, JSON-driven agent framework built on LangChain and LangGraph.
 It allows you to spin up intelligent, configurable LLM-powered pipelines where each “tool” or “agent” performs a specific task, such as making API calls, analyzing data, or invoking LLM prompts.